What to see in Malta in 3 days

 ,regionOfInterest=(3219,2133.5))

-If I have to give you a final piece of advice on what to see in Notting Hill, it's not to visit in a hurry.
-This neighbourhood isn't measured by the number of things you tick off a list, but by the sensations you experience as you walk through it.
+If I have to give you one final piece of advice on what to see in Notting Hill, it is not to visit it in a hurry.
+This neighbourhood is not measured by the number of things you tick off a list, but by the sensations you experience while walking through it.

-I invite you to put away the map from time to time, wander aimlessly, observe the details of the door knockers, and let yourself be carried away.
-Because in Notting Hill, the real magic isn't always in the tourist spots, but in that corner with flowers that you discover yourself when you turn the corner.
+I invite you to put away the map from time to time, walk aimlessly, observe the details of the door knockers and let yourself go.
+Because in Notting Hill, the true magic is not always in the tourist spots, but in that flower-filled corner that you discover yourself when you turn the corner.

 Culture